ineffably/vibe-space-shooter/memory-bank/progress.md

   - Minimum shooting interval of 0.5 seconds
   - Maximum 3 active shots per enemy
   - Sound effects for shooting and destruction
+  - 20% chance to drop shield power-up when destroyed
+- Power-up system:
+  - Shield power-up with appropriate "powerupBlue_shield" texture
+  - Power-up entities that fall at the same speed as the enemy ships
+  - Collection detection with player
+  - Proper shield activation when collected
+  - Shield activation sound effect
 - Game mechanics:
   - Collision detection between projectiles and ships
+  - Collision detection between player and power-ups
   - Health and damage system
+  - Shield system that absorbs damage before player health
   - Scoring system
   - Lives system
   - Random respawn delay when player is destroyed (3-6 seconds)